top of page

 Dr. McCabe strongly recommended alternatives such as:

-• Combination drop therapy, or
+Combination drop therapy, or

-• Dropless cataract surgery, which eliminates the need for postoperative drops altogether
+Dropless cataract surgery, which eliminates the need for postoperative drops altogether.

+Studies show these dropless approaches are just as effective in preventing inflammation, pressure spikes, and other common concerns.
 Protecting the eye after surgery can also require extra support.
 Some patients may resist shields or be prone to rubbing their eyes, making caregiver involvement essential during recovery.

 A Highly Effective, Cost-Efficient Treatment

 While billions of dollars have been invested in dementia research — with limited pharmaceutical breakthroughs — cataract surgery remains one of the most reliable, impactful interventions available.
-As Ursell noted, only a handful of dementia medications have emerged from more than 1,100 clinical trials over 30 years, and many offer modest benefit.
+As Ursell noted, only a handful of dementia medications have emerged from more than 1,100 clinical trials over 30 years, and many offer modest benefits.

 In contrast, cataract surgery is predictable, low-risk, improves quality of life immediately, and costs a fraction of many medical treatments.